downthecrop/audio-remuxer/README.md

 ## FAQ/Info/Options

+	- inDir        | Directory for input files
+	- outDir       | Directory for output files
-	- ffmpeg       | custom ffmpeg binary location
+	- ffmpeg       | ffmpeg binary to execute
+	- outPrefix    | Prepended to the file name for output
+	- encodePreset | ffmpeg encoder preset (slow,fast,veryslow ect)
+	- audioChannel | Audio channel to include in remuxed mp4
+	- videoFormat  | File extension for input files
 	- deletemkv    | Remove any mkv files with the same input name (OBS remux cleanup)
 	- batchMode    | Run for each file in the input directory (defaults to the latest mp4)